robhagemans/pcbasic/README.md

 #### Installation ####
-Binary distributions are currently available for Windows XP and above, Mac OSX 10.6 and above, and Linux on i386 architecture.
+Packaged distributions are currently available for Windows XP and above, Mac OSX 10.6 and above, and Linux on 32-bit or 64-bit Intel/AMD architecture.
 They can be downloaded from SourceForge at [https://sourceforge.net/projects/pcbasic/files/](https://sourceforge.net/projects/pcbasic/files/).

 On **Windows**:
 - run the installer